Irunkōvēl: The contemporary of Karikala

 The most famous among them was a contemporary of Karikala Chola as well as poet Kapilar and lived during the Sangam era.
+There is a song of Kapilar when Irunkovel would not accept Pari s daughters.
 Sangam literature mentions a chieftain called Irunkovel who could trace his lineage back over 49 generations to residence in Dvārakā.
-He is later defeated by Karikala and becomes a subordinate to the Chola sovereign.
+He is later defeated by Karikala Chola and becomes a subordinate to the Chola sovereign.